Selvamraju007/Creating-a-Talos-Cluster-with-Equinix-Metal/README.md

 If you have not set the machine as client data, you must pass it to each machine with the following command:

-talosctl apply-config --insecure --nodes <Node IP> --file ./controlplane.yaml
+'''talosctl apply-config --insecure --nodes <Node IP> --file ./controlplane.yaml'''

 **Update the Kubernetes endpoint**

 Now that our control planes are created and we know their IP addresses, we can connect them to the Kubernetes endpoint.
 Configure your load balancer to perform operations on these hubs or finally add records to your DNS servers for each control plane. host endpoint.mydomain.com

-endpoint.mydomain.com has address 145.40.90.201
+'''endpoint.mydomain.com has address 145.40.90.201

 endpoint.mydomain.com has address 147.75.109.71

-endpoint.mydomain.com has address 145.40.90.177
+endpoint.mydomain.com has address 145.40.90.177'''

 **Bootstrap Etcd**

-Set the endpoints and nodes for talosctl: talosctl --talosconfig talosconfig config endpoint <control plane 1 IP>
+Set the endpoints and nodes for talosctl:
+'''talosctl --talosconfig talosconfig config endpoint <control plane 1 IP>

-talosctl --talosconfig talosconfig config node <control plane 1 IP>
+talosctl --talosconfig talosconfig config node <control plane 1 IP>'''

 **Bootstrap etcd:**
-talosctl --talosconfig talosconfig bootstrap
+'''talosctl --talosconfig talosconfig bootstrap'''